ktor-doc-jp/ktor-doc-jp/pages/features/velocity.md

 ## Usage
 {: #usage}

-When Velocity configured, you can call the `call.respond` method with a `VelocityContent` instance:
+When Velocity is configured, you can call the `call.respond` method with a `VelocityContent` instance:

 ```kotlin
 routing {